-Brazilian artist Iran do Espírito Santo graduated from the Fundação Armando Alvares Penteado, São Paolo, in 1986.
-His work deals with structure, design, place, surface, space, light and material, and is based on a subtle subversion of Minimalism through abstracted everyday items.
-Among do Espírito Santo's favourite materials are glass, stainless steel, granite, marble and sandstone, which help give a timeless feel to simple recognisable objects such as lamps, bricks, boxes, keyholes and tins.
-His palette is limited almost exclusively to white, grey and black.
-Do Espírito Santo has exhibited worldwide, including a successful solo exhibition at IMMA in 2006.
+Brazilian artist Iran do Espírito Santo attended the Fundação Armando Alvares Penteado, São Paolo.
+His work deals with structure, design, surface, light and material, and is based on a subversion of Minimalism through abstracted everyday items.
+A refined palette and use of materials including glass, stainless steel, granite, marble and sandstone, give a timeless feel to simple, recognisable objects.
+Do Espírito Santo has exhibited worldwide, including a solo exhibition at IMMA in 2006.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.